Isaac Mayer Wise: Hebrew Union College

 Earnest as he was in proclaiming the necessity for union among the congregations, he was equally indefatigable in insisting upon the pressing need of a theological seminary for the training of rabbis for American pulpits.
 In his Reminiscences he gives a vivid picture of the incompetency of many of the men who posed as spiritual guides of congregations, during his early days in the United States.
 He had scarcely arrived in Cincinnati when, with his characteristic energy, he set to work to establish a college in which young men could receive a Jewish education.
 He enlisted the interest and support of a number of influential Jews of Cincinnati and adjacent towns, and in 1855 founded the Zion Collegiate Association.
 The venture, however, proved a failure, and the society did not succeed in opening a college.
 Not daunted, Wise entered upon a literary campaign, and year in and year out he presented the subject in the columns of The Israelite.
-Starting in 1868 the project benefited from the administrave skills of Jacob Ezekiel.
+Starting in 1868 the project benefited from the administrative skills of Jacob Ezekiel.
 His indomitable perseverance was crowned with success when, on 3 October 1875, the Hebrew Union College opened its doors for the reception of students, four of whom were ordained eight years later.
 In a famous incident, the 1883 "Trefa Banquet" for this first graduating class included a number of non-kosher foods; Wise was probably not responsible for it, but he refused to condemn it, and criticism from him and his movement of what he called "kitchen Judaism" spurred the splitting-off of Conservative Judaism from Reform.